 Moreover, a study found out that:

-You can reduce your footprint by a quarter just by cutting down on red meats such as beef and lamb.
+Since the vegan diet has the lowest carbon footprint, you can reduce your footprint by a quarter just by cutting down on red meats such as beef and lamb.

 The carbon footprint of a vegetarian diet is about half that of a meat lover’s diet.